zhwm/SharePro_coloc/README.md

 ## Output interpretation

-With the example above, we can obtain the following output.
-The first section records evidence lower bound (ELBO) of our algorithm and to guarantee convergence, ELBO should always increase at each iteration.

-The (total probabilities -1) gives us an estimate of total number of causal signals.
-In this example, we have identified 6 causal signals.
-Among them, the first two causal signals are shared while the additional causal signals are trait-specific.
+Here are the expected outputs from the example above.
+We have identified altogether 6 causal signals in this locus.
+Among them, the first two demonstrated strong evidence for colocalization.

 ```
 **********************************************************************